ColeBranston/BookingScript/README.md

 # Summary

 Automated selenium bot and dashboard for booking Western's Amit Chakma Engineering study rooms for students and faculty using **React + Vite**, **Node.js + Express.js**, and **MongoDB** Database.
-Additionally for backend maintainability uses mongoose ODM.
-Relies on python web hooks run using my local machine's task scheduler to log in every day of the week, schedule a room specefied to my classes and send send the message to my backend -> database.
+Additionally for backend maintainability uses **mongoose** ODM.
+Relies on **python** web hooks and flask api run using my local machine's task scheduler to log in every day of the week, schedule a room specified to my classes and send send the message to my backend -> database.

 # How To Run